visoca/AdvDataAna-introNGS/README.md

 [day 1](https://github.com/visoca/MolEcolStats-introNGSdata/blob/master/test.md)

-The aim of this practical is to get you started using the HPC and looking at some NGS data
+The aim of this course is to give an introduction to handelling NGS sequence data on the HPC (sharc) and to some of the analyses you might want to do including investigating gene expression and nucleotide variation (SNPs).

 ### Before you start
 Here are some websites that it is useful to have on hand (you might want to bookmark these so you can easily go back to them)